 He knows lots of Earth-Style jutsu and taijutsu plus he can eat other peoples' chakra to strengthen himself.
 His Cursed Seal form makes him bigger and tougher.

 He has Choji on the ropes for most of their fight, but Choji uses a Deadly Upgrade and kills him in one punch.

 - Antagonist Abilities: Of the Energy Absorption variety.

 - Bald of Evil: Not completely, though he's lacking in hair nonetheless.
-He grows a large amount of hair in his second state of his cursed seal.
+He grows a large amount of hair in the second state of his cursed seal.